 While we’re talking furniture, give your paint color a boost by choosing furnishings that are low and leggy.
-The flow profile leaves more wall above the furniture, making the room seem taller, while the furniture legs keep things airy.
+The low profile leaves more wall above the furniture, making the room seem taller, while the furniture legs keep things airy.
 P.S.
 Paint the fireplace the same color as the walls — it’s the same principle as #3.
-Love this light pink?
-Try Touchable.
+Love this color?
+Try Foggy Beach.

 6. Paint It Dark

 It’s counter-intuitive to think that a dark color can make a room look bigger.
 But dark colors recede, so painting a room a dark hue creates the feeling of depth, thus masking its size.
 Adding bright furniture and light- or mid-toned wood creates a fun, expansive style.

 Built-in bookshelves and media units can be space hogs, but they don’t have to look like it.
 Unify your space by painting them the same color as the walls.
 Tip: This works with freestanding units, too — and (bonus) it gives the illusion that they’re expensive built-ins.

 If you love playing with color, you’ll love our sample program.
 (We make it easy by managing everything from color selection to painting.)